Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 Building a Custom Image

 Sometimes, you may not find a component or service in the repository that offers the necessary functionality.
-In such cases, you can create your own image.
-This is also useful when you are containerizing your application for ease of shipping and deployment.
+In such cases, you can create a custom image.
+This is also useful when containerizing your application for easy shipping and deployment.

 In this demo, you will containerize an application using Python’s Flask framework.